Bastyr Center for Natural Health protects the privacy of your medical information.

 Health-Related Benefits and Services: We may tell you about health related benefits, services, or health care education classes that may be of interest to you.

-Fundraising: We may contact you as part of a fundraising effort.
-If we contact you, we will also provide you with a way to opt out of receiving future fundraising requests.
+Fundraising: We may contact you as a part of a fund raising effort.
+If we contact you, we will also provide you with a way to opt out of receiving future fundraising request.
+We will not use your medical records information for fundraising purposes.

 Research: We may disclose information to researchers when an institutional review board has approved the research proposal and established protocols to ensure the privacy of your health information.
 In most circumstances, we will ask for your specific permission if the researcher will have access to your name, address, or other information that reveals who you are.